foundry-vtt-community/wiki.js/development/api/settings.md

 ### Scope
 Also unlike flags they are able to leverage a 'scope' field to keep a piece of data specific to a user's localStorage (`scope: client`) or put that data in the world's database (`scope: world`).

+Only GM clients can edit settings in the `world` scope.

 ---